Ramiferous/NetBSD/README.md

 # NetBSD
-These are just my personal dotfiles for my NetBSD system.
+This is just a personal repository of my NetBSD dotfiles.
 Most of the configs have been yanked from other, more experienced users such as [Pin](https://github.com/voidpin)

 I just use git as a place to backup my dotfiles.
 Take what you want, just dont ask me any questions :P